-The breakdown of how I get some of these shots and my different photography techniques are often my most popular posts.
-So with this night-building shot ok Tokyo, I’ve decided to do a detailed write-up sharing a few basic techniques because shots like this are a little more complicated than your normal landscape.
+My most popular posts often include a breakdown of how I get some of these shots and my different photography techniques.
+So, with this night-building shot in Tokyo, I’ve decided to do a detailed write-up sharing a few basic techniques because shots like this are a little more complicated than your normal landscape.

 Above Tokyo – Shot Breakdown